Skip to content

 The manufacturing sector is highly susceptible to supply chain disruptions, whether due to natural disasters, geopolitical issues, or market fluctuations.
 SRM systems are crucial in building a resilient supply chain by both giving companies real-time geopolitical risk insights and helping them establish strong and trust-based relationships with suppliers.
 These relationships can be pivotal during times of crisis, as suppliers are more likely to prioritize their loyal customers and work collaboratively to find solutions.

-4. Innovation and Competitiveness
+4. Innovation & Competitiveness

 Staying ahead of the competition often requires innovation.
 SRM facilitates innovation by encouraging joint development initiatives between manufacturers and suppliers.
 By working closely together, companies can co-create new products, improve existing ones, or develop more efficient processes, giving them a competitive edge in the market.

-5. Sustainability and Compliance
+5. Sustainability & Compliance

 With growing emphasis on sustainability and regulatory compliance, most companies are under increasing pressure to ensure that their supply chains adhere to environmental and ethical standards.
 SRM solutions like Kodiak Hub, enables you to easily create and send out supplier self-assessments and perform on-site audits, while gathering and converting the results and data into Sustainability and Compliance scores in your dashboards – helping manufacturers to work closely with suppliers to ensure compliance with your needs.
 Not only does this help in meeting legal requirements but also enhances your company’s reputation and appeal to environmentally conscious consumers.